MicrosoftDocs/cloud-adoption-framework/docs/governance/journeys/complex-enterprise/security-baseline-evolution.md

 **Establishing a corporate IT hub and spoke subscription to centralize the Security Baseline:** In this best practice, the existing governance capacity is wrapped by a [hub and spoke topology with shared services][shared-services], with a few key additions from the cloud governance team.

 1. Azure DevOps repository.
 Create a repository in Azure DevOps to store and version all relevant Azure Resource Manager templates and scripted configurations.
-2. Hub and spoke template.
+1. Hub and spoke template:
     1. The guidance in the [hub and spoke topology with shared services][shared-services] reference architecture can be used to generate Resource Manager templates for the assets required in a corporate IT hub.
-    2. Using those templates, this structure can be made repeatable, as part of a central governance strategy.
+    1. Using those templates, this structure can be made repeatable, as part of a central governance strategy.
-    3. In addition to the current reference architecture, it is advised that a network security group template should be created capturing any port blocking or whitelisting requirements for the VNet to host the firewall.
+    1. In addition to the current reference architecture, it is advised that a network security group template should be created capturing any port blocking or whitelisting requirements for the VNet to host the firewall.
 This network security group differs from prior groups, because it will be the first network security group to allow public traffic into a VNet.
-3. Create Azure policies.
+1. Create Azure policies.
 Create a policy named `Hub NSG Enforcement` to enforce the configuration of the network security group assigned to any VNet created in this subscription.
 Apply the built-in Policies for guest configuration as follows:
     1. Audit that Windows web servers are using secure communication protocols.
-    2. Audit that password security settings are set correctly inside Linux and Windows machines.
+    1. Audit that password security settings are set correctly inside Linux and Windows machines.
-4. Corporate IT blueprint
+1. Corporate IT blueprint
     1. Create an Azure blueprint named `corporate-it-subscription`.
-    2. Add the hub and spoke templates and `Hub NSG Enforcement` policy.
+    1. Add the hub and spoke templates and `Hub NSG Enforcement` policy.
-5. Expanding on initial management group hierarchy.
+1. Expanding on initial management group hierarchy.
     1. For each management group that has requested support for protected data, the `corporate-it-subscription-blueprint` blueprint provides an accelerated hub solution.
-    2. Because management groups in this fictional example include a regional hierarchy in addition to a business unit hierarchy, this blueprint will be deployed in each region.
+    1. Because management groups in this fictional example include a regional hierarchy in addition to a business unit hierarchy, this blueprint will be deployed in each region.
-    3. For each region in the management group hierarchy, create a subscription named `Corporate IT Subscription`.
+    1. For each region in the management group hierarchy, create a subscription named `Corporate IT Subscription`.
-    4. Apply the `corporate-it-subscription-blueprint` blueprint to each regional instance.
+    1. Apply the `corporate-it-subscription-blueprint` blueprint to each regional instance.
-    5. This will establish a hub for each business unit in each region.
+    1. This will establish a hub for each business unit in each region.
 Note: Further cost savings could be achieved, but sharing hubs across business units in each region.
-6. Integrate group policy objects (GPO) through Desired State Configuration (DSC):
+1. Integrate group policy objects (GPO) through Desired State Configuration (DSC):
     1. Convert GPO to DSC – The [Microsoft Baseline Management project](https://github.com/Microsoft/BaselineManagement) in GitHub can accelerate this effort. * Be sure to store DSC in the repository in parallel with Resource Manager templates.
-    2. Deploy Azure Automation State Configuration to any instances of the Corporate IT subscription.
+    1. Deploy Azure Automation State Configuration to any instances of the Corporate IT subscription.
 Azure Automation can be used to apply DSC to VMs deployed in supported subscriptions within the management group.
-    3. The current roadmap plans to enable custom guest configuration policies.
+    1. The current roadmap plans to enable custom guest configuration policies.
 When that feature is released, the use of Azure Automation in this best practice will no longer be required.

 **Applying additional governance to a Cloud Adoption Subscription (Spoke):** Building on the `Corporate IT Subscription`, minor changes to the governance MVP applied to each subscription dedicated to the support of application archetypes can produce rapid improvement.